LookHere/RailRoad/README.md

 - 1.5ms pulse - Stop
 - 2.0ms pulse - Full Speed Counter Clockwise

-This was connected to GPIO 18.
+The white (or yellow) wire is connected to GPIO 18.
+The red (or orange) is connected to the 5 volt power.
+The black (or brown) is connected to ground.

 We set this program to a frequency of 50 hertz Milisecond is 1,000th of a second